nakachain/naka-server/README.md

 ### Client Env

 See `example-client.env` for an example.
-You will need to create an `.env` file in the `DATA_DIR` location.
+You will need to create this `.env` file in the `DATA_DIR` location.
 Below is the explanation for each field.

 ```bash
 # Network type: mainnet|testnet